Skip to content

 III.
 Complete each sentence with the correct form of ONE of the two-word verbs.
 (2, 0 point)

-bring out do up slow down save up hang over mix up grow up go with dress up run for |
+bring out do up slow down save up hang over

 1. Silence ___the theatre as the audience awaited the opening curtain with expectation and excitement.